stompetower/frantic/mus/_tracker_files/_tracker_RED/README.md

 - `---F-48` : effect 48, play an imitated PSG base drums with volume 15 (=`F`).
 - `----406` : effect 06, decrease volume after each 4 interrupts (volume fade down).

-So there is always the same pattern like `NNNddEE` :
+So there is always the same pattern like `NNNXYEE` :
 - Where `EE` is the effect number in hex notation.
 - Where `NNN` is the note to be played if applicable for the effect (eg.: `C#4`).
-- Where `dd` represents extra data in hex notation (eg.: `F8`).
+- Where `XY` represents extra data in hex notation (eg.: `F8`).
-  - the first `d` often represents the volume, but it can be any data.
+  - the `X` often represents the volume, but it can be any data.
-  - the second `d` often represents the instrument, but it can be any data.
+  - the `Y` can be any data, like the instrument or a counter.

 The effects `01` and `02` do not follow the pattern above:
 - `OFF1-01` : effect 01, turn off the note that is now playing.